Jane Claire Bradley - Live spoken word performance

 My debut novel tells the story of Alice, a single mum living in Leeds, her next-door neighbour Bill, a widower still grieving his wife’s death a decade earlier, and the other residents of their street.
 It’s a novel about surviving austerity, the power of community and found family, and the real definition of home.

 For me, politics, identity, creativity and community have always been interconnected, and Dear Neighbour is a love letter to all those impacted by austerity and housing insecurity, and to the necessity of resilience, resistance and empathy.
-You can buy it now in hardback, e-book or audiobook formats.
+It’s available to buy now in hardback, paperback, e-book or audiobook formats everywhere that books are sold.

 The cover of Jane Claire Bradley —Truth Or Dare Chapbook